sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-contact-routing.md

 }
 {{< /highlight >}}

-Since both contacts match and but both contacts do not have configuration overrides for both handlers, two handler events are generated.
-The default configuration for both handlers will be used
+Since both contacts match and neither contact provides configuration overrides for either handler, two handler events are generated.
+The default configuration for both handlers will be used.

 ![Multiple Handlers with Multiple Non-Matching Contact](/images/contact-routing/multiple-handlers/multiple-non-matching-contacts.png)